 6.2.1 Applicability to language

-AI –
+AI – Paul Preney – Write 6.2.1 to justify the guidance in 6.2.2

 Ideas (Much of this can go to language concepts)

 C++ is a rich language (rich type system) with many nuances.
 Many vulnerabilities can be mitigated more easily by using library facilities rather than the base language types. (e.g. std::string rather than char*)